-Install the indoor and outdoor units, cables and wires at least 3.2 ft (1m) from televisions or radios to prevent static or image distortion.
+Install the indoor and outdoor units, cables and wires at least 3.2 ft (1m) from televisions, routers, computer equipment or radios to prevent static or image distortion.
 Depending on the appliances, a 3.2 ft (1m) distance may not be sufficient.